 Chester Alamo-Costello, Professor of Art & Design

-Discipline: Comics, Digital Arts, and Photography
+Discipline: Comics, Digital Arts, Photography and Video Games

 Michael “Chester” Alamo-Costello has been producing art-based projects and social experiments designed to function in non-traditional exhibition settings for over 20 years.
 Specifically, he has produced the art-drop series “Searching for Geomantrick” (20 Chicago Parks, 1998), “Appleseed International” (40 International Cities, 1999-2004), and “New Street Agenda” (80 International Cities, 2005-present).